Dirty paws. Funky smells. Pet hair everywhere! Keeping a home clean when you have a dog can be challenging. But it's not impossible.

 Wiping your dog's paws with a clean damp rag as soon as you enter the home helps.
 Even better, try training your dog to jump in the tub after every walk so you can rinse the paws with a handheld showerhead and pat dry.

 Dog Proof Your Space

 Dog-proofing your space with washable rugs and cotton canvas drop cloths will help keep floors and furniture clean.

 An easy-to-clean rug in the entryway can be a drop zone for dirty stuff entering your home, including the dog.
-For instance, if Rex got all muddy at the dog run, it's where I quickly wipe him down before he jumps in the tub.
+Keep towels or wipes stowed nearby so you can quickly wipe him down .